As Easter draws near, I am pondering Jesus’ question, “Whom are you seeking?”

-As I read I thought, These are not words of defeat, spoken by a captive about to be crucified.
+As I read, I thought, These are not words of defeat, spoken by a captive about to be crucified.
 These are words of triumph.
 These are words of identity.
-And I thought of the other times Jesus had spoken metaphorically of His identity, those times when He had connected us to his identity — as our bread, light, gate, good shepherd, resurrection, life, way, truth, and vine.
+And I thought of the times Jesus had spoken metaphorically of His identity, those times when He had connected us to his identity — as our bread, light, gate, good shepherd, resurrection, life, way, truth, and vine.

 “Before Abraham was I am.”
 (Jn 8:58)

 “I am the bread of life.
 He who comes to Me shall never hunger, and he who believes in Me shall never thirst.”
 (Jn 6:35)

 “I am the light of the world.
 Whoever follows me will never walk in darkness but will have the light of life.”
 (Jn 8:12)

 “I am the gate; if anyone enters through Me, he shall be saved, and shall go in and out, and find pasture.”
 (Jn 10:9)